Sienci-Labs/Resources/longmill/lm-assembly/lm-y-axis-gantries.md

 ![](/_images/_longmill/_assembly/_yaxis_gantries/lm_yaxis_p2_parts.jpg){.aligncenter .size-medium .wid}

-Grab the Y-axis gantries (wrapped in paper) and you’ll see four holes on each steel plate in a square formation.
+Grab the Y-axis gantries (wrapped in paper) and you'll see four holes on each steel plate in a square formation.
 Add the wheel sub-assemblies to these holes just like how you did before, with the eccentric nuts placed as pictures and the nylock nuts on the two lower holes; make sure that one is assembled as the mirror of the other.
 Use a size 4 Allen key and the included 8mm wrench to tighten everything down, but leave the eccentric nuts slightly loose for now.

 If you have a hard time getting the eccentric nuts in, we recommend tapping the nuts in with the back of a screwdriver or other dull object.
 This will help clear the excess paint that might still remain in the hole.